OilProducts/fz/README.md

 ## Corpus Analysis

 Use `corpus_analyzer.py` to inspect the saved samples.
-The script prints the captured stdout and stderr for each entry in the corpus directory.
+The script prints the captured stdout, stderr, and length of the input for each entry in the corpus directory.

 ```bash
 python3 corpus_analyzer.py --corpus-dir ./corpus